Juan-Jones/earnonlinemoney/content/blog/how-to-start-a-youtube-channel.md

 ### 9. Monetize Your Channel

-Once you've built a loyal audience and consistently produce high-quality content, you may be eligible to [monetize your YouTube channel], i.e., earn money from ads, channel memberships, and merchandise sales.
+Once you've built a loyal audience and consistently produce high-quality content, you may be eligible to [make money on YouTube]({{< relref "make-money-on-youtube" >}}), i.e., earn money from ads, channel memberships, and merchandise sales.

-*
+* Brand Ambassadorships: Form long-term partnerships with brands to become an ambassador, creating ongoing sponsored content and promotions.
 * Create and Sell Online Courses: If you have expertise in a particular field or skill, consider creating and selling online courses.
 Platforms like Udemy.com, Skillshare, and [Teachable](https://teachable.sjv.io/EKE0Oe) provide a marketplace for instructors to share their knowledge and earn passive income through course sales.

-### 10. Promote Your Channel
+### 10. Grow Social Media Presense

-Building an audience on YouTube takes time and effort, but there are several strategies you can use to promote your channel and attract subscribers:
+Building an audience on YouTube takes time and effort.
+Consistently posting high-quality content and engaging with your audience is essential to [grow your social media presence]({{< relref "building-a-social-media-presence" >}}).
+Use eye-catching thumbnails and compelling titles to attract viewers.
+Interacting with comments and participating in community discussions can foster a loyal subscriber base.

-* Share your videos on social media platforms like Facebook, Twitter, and Instagram.
-* Collaborate with other YouTubers in your niche to reach new audiences and cross-promote each other's channels.
-* Participate in online communities and forums relevant to your niche, and share your videos where appropriate.
-* Engage with your audience by responding to comments, hosting live streams, and conducting Q&A sessions.

 #### How to Boost Traffic on YT